tylertitsworth/5th-age-srd/Classes/Necromancer.md

 You have advantage on skill checks to sense the heartbeat of nearby living creatures.

 Once per battle, you can drink a cup of blood as a standard action to fuel your magic, similar to a sorcerer gathering power.
-Heal hit points equal to your Charisma modifier, twice at 5th level and thrice at 8th, + level.
+Heal hit points equal to your Charisma modifier, twice at champion tier and thrice at epic tier, + level.
 The next spell you cast this battle deals double damage.
 If that spell is a summoning spell, the creature you summon has advantage on its first attack, and that attack deals double damage.

 #### Adventurer Feat